nim-lang/Nim/web/news/e031_version_0_16_2.rst

 In the near future we will be converting all exception types to refs to remove the need for the ``newException`` template.

+- A new pragma ``.used`` can be used for symbols to prevent the "declared but not used" warning.
+More details can be found `here <http://nim-lang.org/docs/manual.html#pragmas-used-pragma>`_.

 Bugfixes
 --------